Risk-Team/CAVAanalytics/README.md

 page](https://github.com/SantanderMetGroup/loadeR/wiki/Installation) to
 solve the issue. loadR.java depends on rJava and this installation can be troublesome.

-**note than only very few climate models are currently available for remote data loading**
+**Note than only very few climate models are currently available for remote data loading**

 ### 2) JupyterHub